The Peach Kings: Use in media

-The Peach Kings have had music featured in several movies, TV shows and online media spots including tracks such as Fisherman and Like A Stone on season 4 of the Showtime series Shameless, and Thieves & Kings for the full run of season 4 of HBO's Boardwalk Empire.
+The Peach Kings have had music featured in several movies, TV shows and online media spots including tracks such as "Fisherman" and "Like A Stone" on season 4 of the Showtime series Shameless, and "Thieves & Kings" for the full run of season 4 of HBO's Boardwalk Empire.
 The band was also filmed by Audi for the digital campaign for Audi Connect.
-Wood says, "Hearing your music on the big screen is great, the fact that directors like to fit your song to something they envision is a huge honor."

 The band was hand-picked by Drew Barrymore for the V Magazine Playlist in 2012, also featuring Mayer Hawthorne, Mac Miller, M83, Spank Rock, Warpaint, The Drums, Lord Huron, and Audra Mae & The Almighty Sound.
-Drew Barrymore was quoted as saying, "The Peach Kings are my little love couple, and I adore the romance of a man and woman who make music together."

 Additionally, The Peach Kings have had tracks featured in FOX's Gotham, MTV's Catfish: The TV Show, NBC's Do No Harm, VH1's Mob Wives, CW Network's Arrow, United States's Necessary Roughness, the Lions Gate film Thanks For Sharing, and the films Deserted, Free Ride, and online for Red Bull Media House.